-The foundation and Coherent, Inc. partnered to create the Bernard J. Couillaud Prize, which provides the opportunity for an early-career professional to pursue a compelling and innovative project that has the potential to make a meaningful and positive impact on the science and applications of ultrafast lasers.
+The Optica Foundation and Coherent, Inc. partnered to create the Bernard J. Couillaud Prize, which provides the opportunity for an early career professional to pursue a compelling and innovative project that has the potential to make a meaningful and positive impact on the science and applications of ultrafast lasers.

 - Work in the field of ultrafast photonics

-- Demonstrated the unique nature and global reach of the project.
+- Demonstrate the unique nature and global reach of the project.

-- Program requirements recognizes and excludes career breaks from career timelines (e.g., elder care, maternity or paternity leave).
+Program requirements recognize and exclude career breaks from career timelines (e.g., eldercare; maternity or paternity leave).

 - Example of published work